blogging 2000 till 2007

-This blog started as in 1999.
+This blog started as on Oct 26, 2000.
 You know, the term "weblog" hadn’t been coined yet.
 It‘s time to continue with a bunch of new blogs which are more focussed than this page.as the author said:

 It is my hope that people will not take what is said in the film as the truth, but find out for themselves, for truth is not told, it is realized.

 22 Oct 2007